chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

 - DID-LREC-2018: Training and test data for the Arabic dialect identification (DID) shared task at LREC 2018, https://github.com/drelhaj/ArabicDialects/tree/master/ArabicSharedTask

+- Various small lexicons contributed by N. Karmani Ben Moussa as part of her PhD thesis work, last updated August 2016, https://github.com/NadiaBMKarmani

-- AOC: Arabic online commentary dataset, https://github.com/sjeblee/AOC "The AOC dataset was created by crawling the websites of three Arabic newspapers, and extracting online articles and readers' comments.
+- AOC: Arabic online commentary dataset by Omar Zaidan, last updated August 2012, https://github.com/sjeblee/AOC "The AOC dataset was created by crawling the websites of three Arabic newspapers, and extracting online articles and readers' comments.
 The readers' comments are arguably more "interesting", which is why we call this the *commentary* dataset,